bcrowell/karl/README.md

 * test suite
 * implementation in python
 * computation of geodesics using Runge-Kutta integration

-Partially complete:

 * automatic switching between coordinate charts to avoid coordinate singularities in spherical coordinates and floating-point overflow in Kruskal-Szekeres coordinates
-* graceful termination when a particle reaches a singularity

 Features I plan to add: